 MK: Yeah, insurrection in every form.
 I mean, the columns.
 That was one of the things I was struck by — that no one had revisited, say, Barbara Kruger’s television column.
 Which was over the top.

-NA: I wanted to ask you about art criticism, because there’s such a — it’s not just Artforum — today there’s a global mode of being highly congenial.
-[Kuo laughs] Like, if one did a structural analysis of the average art review, whether it’s theoretically inclined or not, it tends to be thickly descriptive, then there’s some theoretical name-checking, and then… you know, it’s very rare that someone takes a position of any kind.
+NA: I wanted to ask you about art criticism, because there’s such a — it’s not just Artforum — a global mode of being highly congenial.
+[Kuo laughs] Like, if one did a structural analysis of the average art review, whether it’s theoretically inclined or not, it tends to be thickly descriptive, then there’s some name-checking, some boilerplate, and then… you know, it’s very rare that someone takes a position of any kind.
 Unless it’s a museum show, I often find—

-NA: I wonder what you think of that.
-Is it just because we’re talking about a small community of people afraid of hurting their friends?
+NA: I wonder what you think about all that.
+Are we talking about a small community of individuals afraid of hurting their friends?
 Why are the stakes different now?
-Do you even feel that?
+Are there stakes?

 MK: Well, I think those are two separate things.
 One is that the stakes are not what they were.
 Maybe it’s — and others have said this too — maybe it’s because, in a way, the stakes are higher?
 So a young artist today is entering into a much larger art market, and a much larger… art meat grinder [laughs apologetically], for lack of a better term, than they were in the early Sixties.
 They’re not just laboring away in their loft or whatever, making work, and maybe someone will see it, maybe they won’t.
 They’re entering a more highly public, a more highly professionalized, monetized platform.
 And one reaction to that is a tempered, timid, critical response — “social grease.”